ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 #### The `monitor` section

 The `monitor` section contains configurations for the implementations of the Peer Monitor component, which are meant to distribute and collects monitoring information (informer metrics, pings) to and from other peers, and trigger alerts.
+See the [monitoring and automatic re-pinning section](/documentation/deployment/#monitoring-and-automatic-re-pinning) for more information.

 ##### > `monbasic`